 Defiant Shipwright

-Probably the best tier 2 minion in the current meta.
+Probably one of the best tier 2 minions in the current meta.
 This Pirate is amazing for early-game tempo.
 If you can get a few buffs on Attack, and there are a lot of ways to do that at the moment, he will scale really well.
 The most notable combo is with Peggy, with no other Pirate on the board.
 This can make Defiant Shipwright a mid-game carry and make your tempo really good.

 Freedealing Gambler